rafal-mika/kubernetes-hw/task2/README.md

 # Kubernetes - Secrets

-The application provides API with Postgre database.

-Database connection string is passed as environment variable.
+The application provides API with the Postgre database.
+The database connection string is passed as an environment variable.

-Database credentials are stored in Kubernetes secrets object.
+Th database credentials are stored in the Kubernetes secrets object.

-There are available two method do test database connection
+There are two methods available for testing the database connection.

 To check database version, use `localhost/db-version`

 To check connection status, use `localhost/is-db-connected`

-To deploy the application, follow these steps:
+Follow these steps to deploy the application:
+---

 1. Set up Ingress Controller (if you don't have).